davispolito/MUS-545-tutorial/README.md

 - Mac users may see `Permission denied` in the console when trying to run the helper script.
 A solution to this is to first run `chmod +x helper.py`
 - Another error that may appear is `ImportError: No module named pathlib`.
 A solution is to add "python3" in front of the command, so you will need to run `python3 ./helper.py create MyProjects/<Project Name> --board <Target Board>`

-If you don't care about what's going on this is the command to use for this step

-`python3 helper.py create MyProjects/MyProj --board seed`

 To create a brand new project containing a Makefile, compilable source file, and debug resources for VisualStudio using VisualGDB, and for VS Code using Cortex Debug:

 - Open a terminal window.
 On macOS, this is terminal.
 On Windows, this is git bash (installed in the Getting Started guide).